Laravel-Backpack/docs/3.5/crud-columns.md

 <a name="select_multiple"></a>
 ### select_multiple

 The select_multiple column will output a comma separated list of its connected entities.
+Used for relationships like hasMany() and belongsToMany().
 Its name and definition is the same as the select_multiple field:
 ```php
 [
    // n-n relationship (with pivot table)